RafaelOstertag/yapet/README.md

 Environment Variables
 ===

 * `EXTRA_LD_PRELOAD`: Use to add extra preload libraries to preloaded tests when using address sanitizer.
+  When used, terminate value with colon (`:`).

 Preprocessor Macros
 ===